 Following the inroads made into Strategy 2024 last year, a review of our current digital strategy and thinking is currently underway to ensure that the correct technologies and processes are in place to meet all strategic goals within the set timeframe.
-Further investment out to 2024 will be focussed on securing an integrated CRM and e-commerce capability, as well as adjudication.
+Further investment out to 2024 will be focussed on securing an integrated CRM and ecommerce capability, as well as adjudication.

-The Financial Transformation project will conclude in May 2022 with the replacement of SAP with NetSuite for Alliance for all finance work, providing much needed business intelligence in real-time and enabling the automation of previously manual accounts processes.
+The Financial Transformation project concluded in May 2022 with the replacement of SAP with NetSuite for Alliance for all finance work, providing much needed business intelligence in real-time and enabling the automation of previously manual accounts processes.
+A new HR management system to improve processing efficiency in the area of recruitment, performance management, annual leave, absence and attendance was selected and a pilot deployment was in place at end of the year.